Blog

 • Encourage the use of project management tools like Trello, Asana, or Monday.com for task tracking and collaboration.

-• Create dedicated channels for specific projects or topics to keep conversations organized.
+• Create dedicated channels for specific projects or topics to keep conversations organised.

-Empowering employees to know when and how to call a meeting ensures these meetings are used wisely.
-Proper training helps prevent unnecessary meetings and ensures that ad hoc sessions are productive when they do occur.
+Empowering employees to know when and how to call a meeting ensures they are used wisely.
+Proper training helps prevent unnecessary back-to-back meetings and ensures that ad hoc sessions are productive when they do occur.

 How to implement:

-• Offer training sessions on effective meeting practices, such as setting clear objectives and creating concise agendas.
+• Offer training sessions on effective meeting practises, such as setting clear objectives and creating concise agendas.

 • Provide a decision-making framework to help employees determine whether an ad hoc meeting is needed.
 Or if the issue can be resolved through other means.

-• Share resources, such as templates for meeting agendas or guidelines for running efficient meetings.
+• Share resources, such as templates for agendas or guidelines for running efficient discussions.

 Balance Planned and Ad Hoc Meetings